Our people are our pride, helping companies resonate with their customers for 20+ years.

 10 Translation & Localization Acronyms You Need to Know

-A language service provider is a company that offers a wide variety of translation and linguistic services.
+A language service provider is a company offering a wide variety of translation and linguistic services.
 These services differ by agency and can include translation, localization, interpretation, testing, staffing, marketing, and many more.
-A top-quality LSP like Lionbridge can add value anywhere along your company’s content journey: from content creation to translation and more.
+A top-quality LSP like Lionbridge can add value anywhere along your company’s content journey: from content creation to translation, and more.
+Today’s top LSPs, like Lionbridge, also offer AI services to ensure more efficient and cost-effective solutions.

 A single-language vendor provides translation and linguistic services in a particular language combination.
-SLVs are most often freelance translators with specialty in a specific language pair (English to Spanish, for example).
+SLVs are typically freelance translators specializing in a specific language pair (English to Spanish, for example).
 SLVs can work independently or as part of a larger LSP.

-A source language is the language in which an original piece of content is written, and the target language is the language into which a translator is translating that original content.
+A source language is the language in which an original piece of content is written.
+The target language is the language into which a translator translates original content.
 In the following example, the SL is English, and the TL is French:

 A Translation Management System is a customizable tool LSPs use to automate the translation process and eliminate manual repetitive tasks.

 A translation memory is a customizable database of translations.
-LSPs store definitions of recurring text segments in a TM, and this improves both efficiency and consistency of translations for a given client.
+LSPs store definitions of recurring text segments in a TM, improving both efficiency and consistency of translations for a given client.
+Lionbridge can also use AI tools to change the tone of TMs, from formal to informal, from one language to another, etc. Customers will get a new treasure trove of content to appeal to new demographics and markets.

-A content management system is the tool by which companies create, manage, and modify their digital content.
-When selecting a CMS, global companies should consider its ability integrate with translation and localization services, so they can easily translate and localize content and connect with global customers more quickly.
+A content management system is a tool for creating, managing, and modifying digital content.
+When selecting a CMS, global companies should consider its ability to integrate with translation and localization services.
+This will ensure they can easily translate and localize content and connect with international customers faster.

-Search Engine Optimization is the process of creating and structuring a company’s digital assets so they can be found more easily when users make a search using an online search engine.
-Good SEO results in increased traffic to your website from users who are more likely to be interested in the product, service, or message you are providing.
-SEO is an important process that’s complicated enough in one language, let alone multiple languages for a multilingual, multi-national site.
+Search Engine Optimization is the process of creating and structuring a company’s digital assets, allowing them to be found more easily by users via an online search engine.
+Good SEO results in increased traffic to a website from users who are more likely to be interested in its product, service, or message.
+SEO is a critical process that’s complicated enough in one language, let alone multiple languages, for a multilingual, multi-national site.
+Again, AI services can assist here via SEO research and helping to optimize content (even multilingual content).

 linkedin sharing button